Emmanuel Macron: The next surprise president?

 Paris (CNN)He was once the subject of mockery in French political circles -- now it appears that Emmanuel Macron could have the last laugh.

-Macron appears headed into the final rouind of the country's presidential election and will face France's far-right leader Marine Le Pen, results show.
+Macron, who has never before held elected office, has made it through to final round of French presidential election where he will face France's far-right leader Marine Le Pen.

 For Macron, an independent candidate once dismissed as "populism lite" by former Prime Minister Manuel Valls, this is just the latest chapter in a remarkable story.